The Benefits of Weighted Blankets and How to Choose the Best One for You

 The hype around weighted blankets is huge, but their benefits go far beyond coziness.
 See how they can help you sleep better, plus pointers for choosing the best weighted blanket.

 Weighted Blanket Benefits

-So how can something as simple as a blanket filled with beads make such a difference?
+So how can something as simple as a heavy blanket make such a difference?
 The added pressure is likened to the feeling of a hug, which is comforting for many.
 "These blankets work by applying additional pressure to the body," Backe says.
-This applied pressure on the body releases dopamine and seratonin—two feel-good chemicals that heighten mood.
+This pressure releases dopamine and serotonin: two feel-good chemicals that heighten your mood.

-That added weight can also help you sleep better and longer.
-"The goal is to give you a sense of calmness, which can reduce stress, as well as help you to stay asleep so your body can go through the necessary stages of sleep to allow you to wake up fully rested,” certified sleep science coach Bill Fish of Tuck.com says.
+The added weight can also help you sleep better and longer.
+"The goal is to give you a sense of calmness, which can reduce stress, as well as help you to stay asleep so your body can go through the necessary stages of sleep to allow you to wake up fully rested," says Bill Fish, certified sleep science coach of Tuck.com.

 Weighted Blanket Guidelines

 Weighted blankets typically come in options ranging from 5 to 30 pounds.
-Experts recommend you start with a blanket that is roughly 10 percent of your body weight, so if you weigh about 150 pounds, a 15-pound blanket should feel just right.
+Experts recommend you start with a blanket that is roughly 10% of your body weight, so if you weigh about 150 pounds, a 15-pound blanket should feel just right.
 Too much extra weight, especially when you sleep, can actually make you feel trapped or smothered.
-"If you are unable to roll over in with your weighted blanket and have any feeling of being ’trapped’, it's recommended that you look for something a bit lighter," Fish says.
+"If you are unable to roll over in with your weighted blanket and have any feeling of being trapped, it's recommended that you look for something a bit lighter," Fish says.

 Although weighted blankets have been proven to help with many health issues, anyone can reap the benefits.
-Whether you use it as a coping mechanism during an anxiety attack or just want to curl up under it after a stressful day at work, it may be just the trick to help you relax and improve your mood.
+Whether you use it as a coping mechanism during an anxiety attack or just want to curl up under it after a stressful day at work, it might be just the trick to help you relax and improve your mood.